DataSharpAcademy/blog/2025_07_22_Tour-de-France/2025_07_22_Tour-de-France.md

     ## [1] 136

-Turns out, all the blank names are arrival cities.
-Let’s examine them
+It turns out that all the blank names are arrival cities.
+Let’s examine them further:
-further:

     head(stages[city_names[, 2] == '', ])